Teaching Evaluation

 Improving the Evaluation of Teaching

 At Rutgers, we are committed to supporting the development of robust processes for the evaluation of teaching.
-The Guidelines for Teaching Evaluation require that each department develop a teaching evaluation process which may include peer review of teaching, review of student feedback, and review of information from a teaching portfolio.
+According to the Guidelines for Teaching Evaluation, each department should develop a teaching evaluation process which may include peer review of teaching, review of student feedback, and review of information from a teaching portfolio.

 OTEAR has developed a series of best practice recommendations that may guide departments seeking to adopt and improve procedures for teaching evaluation.
 The pages here provide information on different forms of teaching evaluation and how to put them together within a department.
 In addition to brief summaries of best practices, we have compiled a list of resources that model quality evaluation programs which can be found on our Improving the Evaluation of Teaching Canvas site.